×

 When we asked people what advice they would give someone preparing to move to El Salvador, they said:

 "I live in a gated community.
 There are many in Nejapa and the surrounding cities.
 24k will buy you a 2 bedroom single story house.
 Very little land but it is yours.
 Nejapa is safe and quaint for small towns.
 Everyone is friendly to foreigners.
 Do you homework and make contacts with local Americans or Expats.
-The cost of living is very cheap and dentistry and doctors have many cheap clinics to go to if you need assistance," said one expat who made the move to Nejapa.
+The cost of living is very cheap and dentistry and doctors have many cheap clinics to go to if you need assistance," commented one expat who made the move to Nejapa.

 View More Answers